SantuDebnath/spring-boot-myBatis-h2/README.md

 By including links in returned representations, the server can remove the burden from the user-agent of determining what actions can be taken based on the current application state and knowing who to interact with in-order to achieve that goal.

-# You can access H2 console from below ling with the given credentials..
+# You can access H2 console from below link with the given credentials..

 http://localhost:8080/h2/login.jsp?jsessionid=b368e6178c785028d4c15a4a9a46c7d1

 Driver Class:org.h2.Driver

 JDBC URL:jdbc:h2:~/test

 User Name : san

 Password :